 A History of a Catholic Family, Part 3, 1946-1953

-In 1953, the author was in First Class in the infants’ school.
-He sees that class as the end of a phase in his development.
-The following year, 1954, was rich in social and political events and will start the fourth book in the family history series, BILLYCARTS AND TWO WHEELERS.
+The local convent under the regime of the Mercy Sisters is an unmissable part of his story.
+He recalls with affection the sisters’ teaching methods and their strict regimentation of their pupils.
+He thinks some of their disciplinary methods, now condemned by many, are rather amusing to look back on.
+He regards that class of 1953 as the end of a phase in his development.
+The following year, 1954, was rich in social and political events and will start the fourth book in the family history series, COMMUNISTS, BILLYCARTS AND TWO WHEELERS.

 This is the third book in the series, A HISTORY OF A CATHOLIC FAMILY.